Kumander Liwayway: Post-war and later life

 She did not accept the victory over the Japanese as the end of the struggle.
 She again joined the Huks in struggling against the new Philippine democracy which she considered a “farce.”
 She was arrested and charged with rebellion but was later released and joined her husband, Bani Paraiso as part of the expansion force in Visayas in 1948.
 In a raid later that year, Bani was killed and Liwayway was captured.
 Though she was eventually acquitted, her career as a revolutionary military commander ended here.

 With a son to raise, Liwayway laid down her arms and went to work in a market.
 Liwayway fought for Filipino resistance fighters' recognition as World War II veterans.
 Moreover, she lobbied for military pensions and became vocal about the contribution of Filipino women in the war.

 Death

 In 2014, Gomez died at the age of 95 due to cardiopulmonary arrest.

 In popular culture

-She was posthumously featured on a documentary magazine program History Presents: Mga Babae Sa Rebolusyon (TV5 (Philippine TV network)|TV5) in 2014.
+She was posthumously featured on a documentary magazine program History Presents: Mga Babae Sa Rebolusyon in 2014.

 In 2021, her story was depicted in the 2021 short film Beauty Queen.